-A prohibition order may be made when the Commissioner is satisfied a health provider or organisation has breached the Code of Conduct and poses an unacceptable risk to the health, welfare or safety of the public or an individual.
-This only applies to non-registered practitioners, who are not regulated under the national scheme by the Australian Health Practitioner Regulation Agency (AHPRA).
+A prohibition order may be made when the Commissioner is satisfied a general health service provider or organisation has breached the general code of conduct and poses an unacceptable risk to the health, welfare or safety of the public or an individual.
+This only applies to general, or non-registered, providers, meaning those professions not regulated under the national scheme by the Australian Health Practitioner Regulation Agency (AHPRA).

 The order may prohibit, partly or wholly, a health practitioner or organisation from providing health services for a set period of time or permanently.
 An interim order of up to 12 weeks may also be made.